robbielynch/ierlang/README.md

 Notebooks in [IPython's NBViewer](http://nbviewer.ipython.org/)

 ###Disclaimer
-Please note, the development of this language kernel for IPython is at it's very early stages.
+The development of this language kernel for IPython is at it's very early stages.
 This is Alpha.
 Take with a large pinch of salt.
 No sugar necessary, because it's pretty damn sweet! :)

 ###Note